Ravina172/Netflix_TV_Shows-Movies_data_analysis/README.md

 ## Insights & Recommendations

-- 27% decline in India’s average monthly content releases (2017–2020), signaling a slowdown in regional growth and a need for targeted reinvestment.
+- **27% decline** in India’s average monthly content releases (2017–2020), signaling a slowdown in regional growth and a need for targeted reinvestment.

-- Netflix maintains a 2.3:1 movie-to-TV ratio and added 2,563 new titles in 5 years, highlighting a strategic opportunity to rebalance content types and scale high-performing formats.
+- Netflix maintains a **2.3:1 movie-to-TV ratio** and added **2,563 new titles in 5 years**, highlighting a strategic opportunity to rebalance content types and scale high-performing formats.

 - **"TV-MA"** is the most popular rating for films,and **"TV-14"** is the most common rating for TV series.